the-pawel-wojcik/prof-cmake/chapters/06-variables/readme.md

 ```
 `BOOL` is an example of `type`.
 Other types can be `FILEPATH`, `PATH`,
 `STRING`, `INTERNAL`.
+By default, already set cache variables are not overwritten.
+Adding `FORCE` is
+necessary to overwrite a set cache variable.
-All these type are only used for external tools, as in cmake they are all just
+All types are only used by external tools; cmake knows only strings.
-strings. `BOOL` are often `ON/OFF`, `TRUE/FALSE`, `1/0`, etc.
+`BOOL` are often `ON/OFF`, `TRUE/FALSE`, `1/0`, etc.

 `option` was born out of the common need for cache variable of type `BOOL`
 ```cmake